kishanyadav5436/kishanyadav5436/README.md

 ### 🚀 About Me
 * 🔭 I’m currently working on an **AI Chatbot for Inclusion Awareness**.
-* 🎓 Studying Computer Science at **Babu Banarsi Das University**.
-* ⚡ Fun fact: I love time-travel K-dramas like *Twinkling Watermelon*.
+* ⚡ Fun fact: I like watching Anime and Reading Novels

 ### 🛠️ My Tech Stack
 - **Languages:** C, C++, Python, JavaScript